timtangonan/timtangonan/README.md

-### Hi, Tim here.
+### Hi!
+Tim here.
-<a href="https://timtangonan.com" target="_blank" rel="noreferrer noopener">timtangonan.com</a>

-I'm a front-end developer who specializes in the JAMstack architecture.
-My framework of choice is Gatsby.
+I am a huge fan of the JAMstack architecture.
+I mainly work with Gatsby and React for personal projects.

 <!--
 **timtangonan/timtangonan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.